-The CI automation tools needs to be able to log into your Developer Hub org on your behalf to be able to create a new scratch org.
-However, you do not want to store your Salesforce password any place where it can access by anyone else.
+The CI automation tools need to log into your Developer Hub org on your behalf to create a new scratch org.
+However, you do not want to store your Salesforce password anywhere it can be accessed by others.
 In fact, Salesforce never wants you to store your password in any system other than their own.
 That is why they have switched to OAuth for all their developer tools, including Salesforce DX.

 To log into your Developer Hub org for DX on your own computer, you must run the web authentication command in your command line: